DS-100/sp24/resources.md

 ## Coding and Mathematics Resources

+{: .note }
-This section is currently under construction -- we will be adding more resources down below!
+> This section is currently under construction -- we will be adding more resources down below!

 #### Pandas